IslamMohamed8/System-Programming-Tasks/Task 4 - Femto Unix Utilities/mv/README.md

 # mv
-This is a simple Unix Utility that copies the file content to another file and removes the original file.. <br>
+This is a simple Unix Utility that copies the file content to another file and removes the original file. <br>

 ## Compile
 ```